Find out what you need to know about travel insurance and travelling with a disability.

 - Trip cancellation and delay

-Always declare your pre-existing medical condition to your insurer.
+You need to disclose all pre-existing medical conditions and potential complications and disabilities to your insurer, or your claim could be denied.
 Even if the condition hasn’t given you any trouble for years, you need to declare it and try to get cover for it.
 If you don’t declare the condition and it causes you to become ill or injured on your trip, your policy will not cover the resulting medical bills.

 Made a search before?
 Retrieve your search results

-If you’re planning to travel with a wheelchair, the following tips may help your trip go more smoothly:
+If you’re planning to travel with a wheelchair or mobility scooter, the following tips may help your trip go more smoothly:

-- Have your wheelchair serviced.
-Make sure it’s in good condition because it may be more difficult and expensive to repair if something breaks or fails overseas.
+- Have it serviced.
+Make sure it’s in good condition because it may be more time-consuming and expensive to get it repaired overseas.

-- Be prepared to check in your wheelchair.
-Most airlines won’t allow you to take an electric wheelchair in the cabin, so make sure you take everything out of the storage compartments before checking it in.
+- Be prepared to check it in.
+Most airlines won’t allow you to take an electric wheelchair or scooter in the cabin, so take everything out of the storage compartments before checking it in.
+Check in advance to make sure your device adheres to the airline’s weight and dimension limits.

 - Make yourself known to airline staff.
 This ensures you’ll get preferential treatment when you board the plane and for any special meal or seating requirements.